Everton vs Leicester postponed after Premier League grants visitors' request to rearrange game

-Leicester's game at Everton on Tuesday has been postponed after the Premier League granted the visitors' request to rearrange the fixture.
+Leicester's game at Everton on Tuesday has become the 19th Premier League game to be postponed this season with the Foxes being unable to field a team.

 Leicester informed the Premier League they would not have enough available first-team players to fulfil the match due to a combination of Covid cases, injuries and players being away at the Africa Cup of Nations.